Why will a dog eat his own poop

 Some canines may mimic this action due to instinctual behaviours inherited from ancestors.
 In the wild, consuming waste can eliminate scents that attract predators.
 Other times, it’s simply boredom or anxiety.
 Keeping your companion mentally stimulated with toys, training, or interactive games can alleviate these tendencies.
 Create a routine that includes walks and playtime, allowing your pet to expend energy in healthy ways.

-See also Is duck good for dogs with sensitive stomachs
+See also Are sweet potatoes good for dogs to eat

 Health Considerations